 If discretion is exercised following the grant date, should audit services in UAE apply modification accounting?

 If the terms of a share-based payment arrangement allow the remuneration board to modify the terms of an award at their discretion, then the determination of whether there is a shared understanding should be made based on the degree of subjectivity.
 In Other Words, the remuneration board has the discretion to make changes and the factors that the committee can control.

 That is all you need to know about the grant date as guided by IFRS 2.
 If you wish to learn more about IFRS 2 and its applications, visit the blog section in our website to discover more.

 Request Assistance For IFRS 2 For Your Dubai, UAE Company

-At Farahat & Co, a leading audit firm in Dubai, UAE we offer bespoke accounting and auditing services for individuals and companies in Dubai and across the Northern Emirates.
+At Farahat & Co, a top audit firm in Dubai, UAE we offer bespoke accounting and auditing services for individuals and companies in Dubai and across the Northern Emirates.
 We have helped thousands of clients, thanks to our highly skilled and experienced financial audit teams, to succeed in their financial operations.
-If you are looking for the assistance of any kind with account or auditing, please get in touch with our auditors.
+If you are looking for assistance of any kind with account or auditing, please get in touch with our auditors.
 You can send us an email, give us a call, or fill out the contact form on our website.
 We are looking forward to serving you.

 Read also: Accounting for Lease Liability under IFRS16